 3. Helping us find a way out of/beat the rat race

 I think we’re all familiar with the rat race.
 We dread that we’re just in a never-ending cycle of long, unfulfilling jobs, making enough money to fund expenses to maintain said jobs with very little extra to keep us barely financially afloat.

-By listing down all the time and money expenses we spend to keep and maintain our jobs and then deriving our real hourly wages, we would have a clearer view of the money coming in and going out.
-We’ll realize which expenses are absolutely necessary and which ones we can forego.
+By listing down all the time and money expenses we spend to keep our jobs and deriving our real hourly wages, we'll realize which expenses are absolutely necessary and which ones we can forego.
+Click To Tweet

 From here it will be easier for us to make decisions about our careers, whether to continue on this path or consider something else.

 One of our biggest complaints about the rat race is that employers give us only enough money to maintain the job.
 By calculating our real hourly wage, we would know the following: